 I recently had a client come into my Miami Florida office to file for bankruptcy but I didn’t feel they were a good candidate and instead suggested that they settle their debts.
 Clients believed that because they already had a judgment against them it would be impossible to settle the debt.
-I’ve also had other clients ask me the same question, is it possible to settle a debt once it has already been recorded as a judgment in either Miami-Dade county or Broward County public records.
+I’ve also had other clients ask me the same question, is it possible to settle a debt once it has already been recorded as a judgment in either Miami-Dade County or Broward County public records.

 The answer is YES.
-A debtor can settle a debt before lawsuit, during the lawsuit, or even after it has been converted to a judgment.
-Once the debtor and the creditor have reached an agreement and the debtor their attorneys will draft up a stipulation agreement and once all the elements of the stipulation agreement has been satisfied the creditor will file a satisfaction of judgment in the county where the judgment was recorded.
+A debtor can settle a debt before a lawsuit, during the lawsuit, or even after it has been converted to a judgment.
+Once the debtor and the creditor have reached an agreement and the debtor their attorneys will draft up a stipulation agreement and once all the elements of the stipulation agreement have been satisfied the creditor will file a satisfaction of judgment in the county where the judgment was recorded.
 We can assist you in negotiating your debt.

-If you are thinking of filing for bankruptcy in South Florida and would like to speak with an experienced Chapter 7 and Chapter 13 bankruptcy attorney then please contact Shmucher Law, PL and attorney Ofer Shmucher.
+If you are thinking of filing for bankruptcy in South Florida and would like to speak with an experienced Chapter 7 and Chapter 13 bankruptcy attorney then please contact Shmucher Law, PL, and attorney Ofer Shmucher.
 We offer free consultations seven days a week and can be reached at 954-309-5559 or 305-741-5553.